FIameCaster/prism-code-editor/readme.md

   return {
     update(editor, options) {
       // Called when the extension is added to an editor
-      // Or when the options change
+      // And when the options change
     },
   }
 }